Adtalem-Non-Official/Tempo/.github/pull_request_template.md

 - [ ] My change requires a change to the existing documentation.
 - [ ] I have created/updated the documentation accordingly.
 - [ ] I have added/modified tests to cover my changes.

 - [ ] All new and existing tests passed.
+- [ ] All new and existing tests passed.
+- [ ] All new and existing tests passed.
+- [ ] All new and existing tests passed.
+- [ ] All new and existing tests passed.
+- [ ] All new and existing tests passed.

 ## WorkItem Link